XD-DENG/Spark-practice/README.md

 [u'"2015-12-12"', u'"13:24:37"', u'1236751', u'"3.2.2"', u'"x86_64"', u'"mingw32"', u'"RJSONIO"', u'"1.3-0"', u'"DE"', u'2']
 ]
 ```

-I would say `map(function)` method is one of the most basic and important methods in Spark.
+`map(function)` method is one of the most basic and important methods in Spark.
 It returns a new distributed dataset formed by passing each element of the source through a function specified by user [1].

 There are several ways to define the functions for `map`.
 Normally, we can use *lambda* function to do this, just like what I did above.
 This is suitable for simple functions (one line statement).
-For more complicated process, we can also define a separate function in Python fashion and call it within `map` method.
+For more complicated process, we can also define a separate function in Python fashion and invoke it within `map` method.

-We have an example here: you may have noted the doube quotation marks in the imported data above, and I want to remove all of them in each element of our data
+We have an example here: you may have noted the double quotation marks in the imported data above, and I want to remove all of them in each element of our data

 ```python
 # remove the double quotation marks in the imported data